Below is a list of income that you can subtract from income on your Iowa return:

 Deductible Portion (One-Half) of Self-Employment Tax

-Enter the amount from line 27 of your federal 1040 in computing federal adjusted gross income.
+Enter the amount from Schedule 1, line 15 of your federal 1040 in computing federal adjusted gross income.

 Penalty on Early Withdrawal of Savings